RockefellerArchiveCenter/pisces/README.md

 - `docker-compose.yml` - Docker Compose configuration
 - `entrypoint.sh` - A script which runs after the container starts up.
 If you want to add default objects or users, this is a good place to do it.
 - `requirements.txt` - Python package requirements
-- `wait-for-it.sh` - Makes the Django server wait until the MySQL service is up before attempting to start.
+- `wait-for-it.sh` - Makes the Django server wait until the Postgres service is up before attempting to start.

 ## Requirements